 In the following video, Paducah Police Captain Joseph Hayes discusses what drivers should do when an emergency vehicle is approaching.

-For a quick summary of facts and myths regarding traffic citations and collisions, read this Ask Paducah article from February 2017.
+For a quick summary of facts and myths regarding traffic citations and collisions, read this Ask Paducah article.

 The Paducah Police Department contributes to state-wide campaigns such as "Click It or Ticket".
 According to the National Highway Traffic Safety Institute, an estimated 85 percent of people used their seat belt in 2010.
 Seat belt use has decreased the number of traffic related fatalities.
 There were three fatalities related to traffic collisions in 2016 with eight fatalities in 2015.

 The Department works to reduce the number of collisions so that officers have more time to conduct proactive policing.
 An average traffic collision can occupy from 42 minutes to more than 2.5 hours of an officer's time depending upon the damage and severity of the collision.

 To learn more about the dangers of distracted driving, please watch the following three-minute video.